You only live once.

 Progesterone is a hormone that plays an important role in the menstrual cycle and the early phases of pregnancy.
 It also influences mood, sleep, bone health, and sex drive.

-Sex-hormone binding globulin (SHBG) is produced primarily in the liver and controls the amount of available active sex hormones like estrogen and testosterone.
+Sex-hormone binding globulin (SHBG) is produced primarily in the liver and controls the amount of available active sex hormones.

 Only 1-2% of all testosterone is unbound by proteins and circulates freely in the blood.
 Unbound testosterone is the biologically active form of the hormone.